BiogasConsultingSustainability

 2019-2021

-The biogas plant is the first among the major Danish biogas plants to establish both a conventional and an organic line.
-The two lines are kept separate throughout the process from manure to biogas.
+The plant is the first among the major Danish biogas plants to establish both a conventional and an organic line.
+The two lines are kept separate throughout the process from slurry to biogas.
 The only thing in common is the gas system.
-The first upgraded biogas from the plant flowed into the natural gas grid in December 2019, and the biogas plant is a good example of how far the biogas industry has come.

-GreenLab Skive Biogas is approved to treat up to 500.000 tonnes of biomass per year consisting of manure and various residues from industry and agriculture.
-At the plant, there has been a great focus on ensuring that these residues originate from the local area, and the plant’s treatment equipment has been optimized based on this idea.
-This means, among other things, that more deep litter bedding and seed grass from local farmers is handled at the biogas plant compared to glycerine and yeast from industrial plants located far from the local area – e.g. from foreign factories.
+GreenLab Skive Biogas is approved to process up to 500,000 tons of biomass per year. consisting of livestock manure and various residual products from industry and agriculture.
+At the plant, there has been a strong focus on sourcing these residual products from the local area as much as possible, and the plant’s reception and treatment equipment has been optimized with this in mind.
+This means, among other things, that deep litter and seed grass from local farmers are processed to a greater extent than glycerine and yeast cream from industrial companies located far outside the local area – in some cases even from foreign factories.

 Upgraded biogas for the natural gas grid